-The desired end state of these PME Action Plans is to meet the educational objectives of the host nation as specified in their Membership Action Plans, Annual National Programs, or Individual Partnership Action Plans.
-As such, it is focused on institutional enhancements, curricula development, adoption of NATO standards, and faculty development and education.
-Implementation of this Action Plan should result in the establishment of a Professional Military Education program that will prepare officers and NCOs for complex and interagency operations and represents intellectual interoperability between NATO and PfP Partners.
-Executing the events suggested in this plan will also contribute to strengthening the cooperative relationships between NATO and the host nation.
+The desired end state of these PME action plans is to meet the educational objectives of the host nation as specified in their Membership Action Plan, Annual National Program, or Individual Partnership Action Plan.
+As such, they are focused on institutional enhancements, curriculum development, adoption of NATO standards, and faculty development and education.
+Implementation of this action plan should result in the establishment of a professional military education program that will prepare officers and NCOs for complex and interagency operations and that enhances intellectual interoperability between NATO and PfP Partners.
+Executing the events suggested in this plan will also contribute to strengthening the cooperative relationship between NATO and the host nation

-Although existing education programs between NATO and PfP Partners primarily focus on Professional Military Education, there is also a recognized need for Civilian Defense Official Professional Education.
+Although existing education programs between NATO and PfP Partners primarily focus on professional military education, a recognized need exists for professional education for civilian defense officials as well.
 Many PfP Partners are just now introducing civilian employees into their MoDs and beginning to work with think tanks and institutes that rely on civilian defense expertise.
-The education of civilians will thus take on an ever more important role in developing national security professionals.
-In addition to educating civilians, the DEEPs have worked with PfP Partners to consider how to make more effective use of their existing civilian universities to support the development of military and civilian defense officials.
+The education of civilians will thus take on an ever more important role in developing national security professionals and reinforcing the principle of civilian control of the uniformed military.

+In addition to educating civilians, the DEEP initiatives seek to work with PfP Partners to consider how to make more effective use of their existing civilian universities to support the development of military and civilian defense officials.
 Programs at civilian universities-including politics, humanities, finance, etc.-have relevance to defense curricula, and could play an important role in supporting defense education.
+Hand-in-hand with this is collaborative research with civilian universities and the private sector, as well as the importance of viewing each as a potential source for faculty.
+This is an area that can and should be developed more in the future.